OFFIS-mosaik/mosaik/docs/tutorials/apache-superset.rst

    $ SECRET_KEY = 'YOUR_OWN_RANDOM_GENERATED_SECRET_KEY'

-Please be sure to remove any other option from the configuration/make sure you need the other configuration optons.
+**Please be sure to remove any other option from the configuration** or make sure you need the other configuration options and know what they do.

 The Superset instance can be started with the following commands: